Qadsia SC: 1990s

-In the 1990s, period that followed Iraqi invasion of Kuwait, team appointed the Brazilian coach Fola in the 1991/1992 season.
+In the 1990s, period that followed Iraqi invasion of Kuwait, team appointed the Brazilian coach Fola in the 1991–92 season.
 Al Qadsia won first place in the league, for the seventh time.
-In the 1992/1993 season, after Brazilian coach Scolari returned, they came second in the Kuwaiti Confederation Cup, losing in the final against Kuwait Club, and won second place in the Kuwaiti league behind Al Arabi Club.
-In 1993 club won new championship, the Crown Prince Cup, and got second place in the league behind Kazma SC.
-In the Prince Cup 1993/1994 Qadsia won the championship title after beating Al-Tadamon Club 2–1.
+In the 1992–93 season, after Brazilian coach Scolari returned, they came second in the Kuwaiti Confederation Cup, losing in the final against Kuwait Club, and won second place in the Kuwaiti league behind Al Arabi Club.
+In 1993 club won new championship, the Crown Prince Cup, and got second place in the league behind Kazma.
+In the Prince Cup 1993–94 Qadsia won the championship title after beating Al-Tadamon Club 2–1.
 The club did not compete in the Crown.
 In the 1995/96 season, coach Idanaldo Patricio took charge of the club.
 Qadsia won third league place.
-In the Prince Cup 1996/1997 Qadsia won second place, after losing to Kazma 2–0.
-In the 1997/1998 season Jorvan Vieira was appointed as coach.
+In the Prince Cup 1996/97 Qadsia won second place, after losing to Kazma 2–0.
+In the 1997/98 season Jorvan Vieira was appointed as coach.
 Qadsia came out in the quarter-final against Kazma, who won the title later.
 In the season of 1998/1999, Qadsia won league title for eighth time in its history, after winning the final game against Al-Tadamon Club.
 In Prince's Cup Qadsia went out of the quarter-finals against Al-Sahel.
 In 1999/2000 season Mohamed Ibrahim took over the club, and the team won second league place.
 In the Prince Cup, Qadsia was fourth.
 In Gulf Clubs Cup, Qadsia won the championship for the first time in the club's history.

-2010s
+2010s and 2020s

 Al Qadsia has been to the final of the AFC Cup twice (2010 and 2013), but lost both, first to Al-Ittihad Aleppo and second to Kuwait SC.
 Al Qadsia won the 2014 AFC Cup for the first time, in their third final appearance.
 Qadsia is first club in Kuwait to win four trophies in a year, in the 2013–14 season (Kuwait Super Cup, Kuwait Crown Prince Cup, Kuwait Premier League, and AFC Cup).
+The second half of the decade witnessed a decline in Al-Qadsia's performance and an unusual absence from winning titles.
+During the following ten years (2014–2024), the club secured only one league title and two Emir Cup titles.